-- 1. Remote instruction will encompass synchronous instruction provided through digital video-based technology and may also include asynchronous instruction intended to complement synchronous instruction.
+- 1. Remote instruction will encompass synchronous instruction provided through digital videobased technology and may also include asynchronous instruction intended to complement synchronous instruction.
 Digital video-based technology includes online technology and videoconferencing technology. - 2.
 Remote instruction may encompass non-digital and audio-based asynchronous and/or synchronous instruction where this instruction is more appropriate for a student's educational needs. - d) "Synchronous instruction" means instruction where students engage in learning in the direct presence (remote or in-person) of a teacher in real time.

-Formats and Methods of Remote Learning Instruction
+Formats and Methods of Remote Instruction

-Remote learning-instruction may be delivered by teachers-through a variety of formats and methods.
-Instruction may be provided through video, audio, and/or written materials.
-Communication between teachers and students may occur through video conferencing, prerecorded videos, online discussion boards, and/or other instruction that relies on technology.
-Remote learning can occur synchronously, which involves real time interaction and collaboration between teachers and students, or asynchronously, which involves delayed interactions between teachers and students and self-directed learning.
-Determinations about how to best deliver remote learning-instruction will take into account a variety of factors including, but not limited to, the number of students involved, the subject matter, the students' grade levels, and technological resources of both the District and students.
+Remote instruction may be delivered through a variety of formats and methods.
+Determinations about how to best deliver remote instruction will take into account a variety of factors including, but not limited to, the number of students involved, the subject matter, the students' grade levels, and technological resources of both the District and students.
 Consideration will also be given to whether accommodations need to be made for students with disabilities or English language learners.